sashah12/NFL-Big-Data-Bowl-2026/README.md

 Players with the top Model confidence rate by offensive position when they are predicted to be targeted

-Model Confident Player Targets vs Player Non Targets Baseline
+<a href="https://github.com/sashah12/NFL-Big-Data-Bowl-2026/blob/main/Model%20Confident%20Player%20Targets%20vs.%20Player%20Non-Targets%20Baseline%20Tendencies.PNG">Model Confident Player Targets vs Player Non Targets Baseline</a>

 1. Dallas Goedert (Eagles TE - Position 2, FLAT Route) Goedert's primary tell is an immediate change in spatial relationships and directional commitment in the 0-40% window.
 Insight 1: The "Burst" Signal (0-40%): The rate at which Goedert increases his separation (off2_def_proximity) from the nearest defender in the first 0.5s to 2.0s is significantly faster (+3.5 yards/sec faster rate of separation gain) on targeted plays than when he runs a decoy route.